UAW says over 1,000 workers at VW plant in Tennessee have signed cards seeking union representation

 DETROIT -- More than 1,000 workers at Volkswagen's Tennessee factory have signed cards authorizing a vote on representation by the United Auto Workers, the first plant in the nation to reach that milestone in the UAW's quest to organize more than a dozen nonunion factories.

-The union says in a statement Thursday that the VW workers signed on in less than a week.
+The union said Thursday that the VW workers signed on in less than a week.

 The factory in Chattanooga employs about 3,800 people who make the VW ID.4 electric vehicle and the Atlas family of gas-powered SUVs.
 It could become the first test of the union's strategy to simultaneously try to organize the nonunion plants.

-The UAW statement says workers have complained about mistreatment by management including mandatory overtime on Saturdays, and they are seeking higher pay.
-A message was left Thursday seeking comment from VW.
+The UAW said workers have complained about mistreatment by management including mandatory overtime on Saturdays, and they are seeking higher pay.

 In November, VW gave workers an 11% pay raise at the plant.
 The raises came after UAW members ratified new contracts with Detroit automakers.
 The union says VW's pay lags behind what workers make at UAW-represented auto plants.